vase/designing-data-intensive-applications/chapter-1-Reliable-Scalable-and-Maintainable-Applications.md

 ### Operability: Making Life Easy for Operations
 > Make it easy for operations teams to keep the system running smoothly.

+Operations team are vital to keeping a software system running smoothly.
+Some of their typical responsibility:
+* Monitoring the health of the system and quickly restoring service if it goes into a bad state
+* Tracking down the cause of problems, such as system failures or degraded performance
+* Keeping software and platforms up to date, including security patches, etc.

+Good operability means making routine tasks easy, allowing the operations team to focus their efforts on high-value activities.
+Data systems can do various things to make routine tasks easy.
+E.g:
+* Providing visibility into the runtime behavior and internals of the system, with good monitoring
+* Providing good support for automation and integration with standard tools
+* Avoiding dependency on individual machines (allowing machines to be taken down for maintenance while the system as a whole continues running uninterrupted)

 ### Simplicity: Managing Complexity
 > Make it easy for new engineers to understand the system, by removing as much complexity as possible from the system.

+As projects get larger, they often become very complex and difficult to understand.
+The complexity slows down everyone working on the system, increase maintenance cost.
+Various symptoms of complexity: *explosion of state space, tight coupling of modules, tangled dependencies, inconsistent naming, ad-hoc workarounds, etc*

+When complexity makes maintenance hard, budget and schedules are often overrun.
+There is also a greater risk of introducing bugs when making a change (Hard to reason, hidden assumptions, unintended consequences).

+Making a system simpler doesn't necessarily mean reducing its functionality; it can also mean removing *accidental complexity*.
+Complexity is accidental if it is not inherent in the problem to be solved, but arises only from the implementation.

+One of best tool to remove accidental complexity is *abstraction*.
+A good abstraction can hide a great deal of implementation details behind a clean, simple-to-understand facade.
+It encourages reuse and lead to higher-quality software, as quality improvements in the abstracted component benefit all applications that use it.
+E.g: *high-level programming languages hide machine code, CPU registers and syscalls.
+SQL abstracts complex data structures, concurrent requests and inconsistency management*

+However, finding good abstractions is very hard.
+In the field of distributed systems, although there are many good algorithms, it's much less clear how we should be packaging them into abstractions to keep complexity of the system manageable.

 ### Evolvability: Making Change Easy
 > Make it easy for engineers to make changes to the system in the future, adapting it for unanticipated use cases as requirements change.
 Also known as extensibility, modifiability, or plasticity.

+System's requirements are likely to be in constant flux: *You learn new facts, unanticipated use cases emerge, business pririty changes, new user requests, regulatory change, scaling etc.*

+In terms of organizational processes, *Agile* working pattern provides a framework for adapting to change, via test-driven development (TDD) and refactoring.

+The ease with which you can modify a data system, adapting it to changing requirements, is closely linked to its simplicity and abstractions.